Need to talk? Call 1800 882 436.

 What causes abdominal separation?

-Abdominal separation is due to:
+Abdominal separation can be due to:

 • the pressure of your growing baby